- What should I order, and why?

 What’s your policy for folks building in other countries?

 We’ve sold plans to people all over the world.
 Most of them needed plans to suit not only a different system of measurement, but also different building materials and codes.
 There are two ways to deal with this issue.
-If the plans are available in CAD format — which you will know by looking at the Pricing Options for the plans — then a local draughtsman, designer or architect should have the ability to simply convert the measurements to metric.
+If the plans are available in CAD format — which you will know by looking at the Pricing Options for the plans — then a local draftsman, designer or architect should have the ability to simply convert all the measurements to metric.
 This will also make it quite easy to modify the plans to suit your needs and your property.
 These CAD (.dwg) files would be emailed to you instead of shipped, and we would include the files in PDF format to allow you to view them on a computer, or have them printed at full size prior to modification.

 Our website cannot process orders from outside the US, so you’d have to call us to place your order.
 The number is 415-331-3383, and we’re normally available from 10AM to 6PM Pacific (West Coast) Time.
 Please email first and wait for a reply before calling so we don’t miss your call.